 You can opt to open a current account with most providers, but approval is based on a credit check, an assessment of your personal circumstances and is subject to status and eligibility.
 Other criteria, such as age, may apply depending on what provider you choose to open your current account with.

 Our standard current account is available with no monthly account fee and can be managed using online banking and on the go with our mobile app.
-Like the Cashminder, it also offers the option of paying through Apple Pay, Google Pay or Samsung Pay.
+Like the Cashminder, it also offers the option of paying through Apple Pay, Google Pay or Samsung Wallet.

 With our standard current account, there’s an option to apply for an overdraft.
 Approval is based on a credit check, an assessment of your personal circumstances and is subject to status and eligibility.

 A Packaged Bank Account is a current account that usually comes with extra benefits, in exchange for a monthly fee.

 For example, our packaged bank account, the Everyday Extra Current Account, gives you all the features available with our standard Current Account, but also includes UK and European breakdown cover, mobile phone insurance and worldwide travel insurance for a £15 monthly fee.
 As with all types of insurance, limitations and exclusions apply.
 It’s important that you read the policy documents before applying.